-Whether you’re an expert on soul food cooking or you’re learning your way through the recipes, here are five soul food recipes you should know how to prepare.
-From crispy fried chicken to succulent oxtails to crispy and tart fried green tomatoes, having these soul food recipes in your arsenal will lead to understanding the essence of Southern cuisine.
+Whether you’re an expert on soul food cooking or you’re learning your way through the recipes, here are some classic soul food recipes you should know how to prepare.
+Having these recipes in your arsenal will lead to understanding the essence of Southern cuisine.

 If you want a fried chicken recipe that tastes like it came out of a Southern grandmother’s kitchen, follow these easy step-by-step directions.
 Take note that the chicken needs to marinate in the buttermilk mixture for 12 to 24 hours before cooking to ensure succulent tenderness.
 This fried chicken recipe is a keeper!

 These boneless country-style ribs are baked to perfection with a spicy rub and your favorite barbecue sauce.
 It's an easy, convenient meal that is a great choice for any night of the week to bring a little taste of the South to your dinner table.
 Just pair it with classic coleslaw, potato salad, baked beans, and cornbread.

 If you instead use bone-in country-style ribs, allow about 1/2 to 3/4 pound per person.

 Catfish is a popular dish down South, and for good reason.
 Most of the farm-raised catfish in the United States comes from Alabama, Louisiana, and Mississippi.
 And although it can be prepared in a variety of ways including grilled, frying in a cornmeal coating is the most traditional.
 For a traditional Southern fish fry, serve catfish with hushpuppies, tartar sauce, and coleslaw.Continue to 5 of 15 below.